Funny Stuff

 Slurvophobes unite!

-Next Joke, Funny Stuff main page, Videos, Pictures or Funny Links.
+Next Joke, Funny Stuff main page, Videos, Pictures, Christmas Jokes, Christmas Songs or Funny Links.

 Tweet